ChrisLee2C/NPC-and-Animation/README.md

 # NPC-and-Animation
-This Unity Project allows Player to interact with NPC through dialogue in two approaches:
-1. Sphere Collider
-2. OverlapSphere
+This project demonstrates how to interact with NPCs and objects as players with the following features:
 ---
-Show dialogue in two approaches:
-1. World Space Canvas
+1. Interact with NPC through dialogue with Sphere Collider or OverlapSphere
-2. Canvas in Screen Space - Overlay
+2. Show dialogue with World Space Canvas or Canvas in Screen Space - Overlay (With Camera Render Texture)
-    * With Camera Render Texture
+3. Writing Effect for dialogue text
+4. NPC walks with NavMeshAgent
+5. Read dialogue content with Scriptable Objects
+6. NPC and animations imported from mixamo
+7. Player can equip and use the item
+8. Third person camera control using cinemachine
 ---
-NPC walks with NavMeshAgent
----
-Read dialogue with Scriptable Objects
----
-NPC also plays animations imported from mixamo
----
-Player can equip and use the item
----
-Player can interact with object
+<b>Feel free to take a look inside and modify the content yourself.</b>